rascaraficci/device-manager/README.md

 - kakfa-python

 But you won't need to worry about installing any of these - they are automatically installed when starting DeviceManager.
+There must be, though, a postgres instance accessible by DeviceManager.

 ## How to run